crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 ####Not very good design

 1. First, we will design a simple HIT.
-You can see my simple version [here](https://tasks.crowdflower.com/assignments/10fc01e8-201e-41d5-b315-b55cf136e6ed).
+You can see my simple version [here](https://tasks.crowdflower.com/assignments/10fc01e8-201e-41d5-b315-b55cf136e6ed) (you might need to click the "start a new assignment" link).
 You do not have to follow my designs exactly, but your design should extract the same information.

 2. From assignment 5, you should all be familiar with how to use the crowdflower interface.
 You should use <code>gun-violence-urls.txt</code> as your input data (remember you will need to add a header row!); in the next design, you will have to use an input with some more columns, but for now, you only need the urls.